Reviews You Can Rely On

 insulated jacket womens - for winter running, the minimally insulated capa hybrid is right in...

 The Arc'teryx Atom also does a great job with breathability.
-It also features knit side panels (though not extending onto the shoulders) to offload excess body heat and stretch-knit cuffs (though not spreading up the forearm as far) that ventilate and can be pulled up if need be.
-The Atom is a great option for stop-and-go activities where you need breathability while moving but extra protection while standing still.
-We spent a lot of time in this jacket winter running and backcountry skiing, and it works amazing for the hot to cold nature of both of these activities.
+Its knit side panels help offload excess body heat, and its stretch-knit cuffs ventilate and can be pulled up if need be.
+The Atom is a great option for stop-and-go activities where you need breathability while moving, but extra protection while standing still.
+We spent a lot of time wearing this jacket for activities like winter running and backcountry skiing, and it works amazingly for the hot-to-cold nature of both of these activities.

 The Patagonia Nano Air has some similar features to the Atom, with a softer exterior that breathes more easily than any swishy model we've tested.
 It also has small stretch-knit cuffs that help.
 It's another good option for intermittent sweaty winter activities.
 The only “classic” puffy jacket we tested with notable breathability is the Outdoor Research SuperStrand.
 It's among the thinnest, least insulated jackets in our lineup (behind the Capa Hybrid), with comfortable elastic cuffs that can be pushed up like a sweatshirt sleeve.
 The North Face Casaval also falls into that same camp, with a soft, malleable exterior, amazing comfort, and breathable stretch panels that help easily vent heat when working hard.